 Here’s how kids can make a colorful collage art project using bleeding tissue paper.
 Each collage can be personalized with a special drawing and given to someone special- perfect for Mother’s Day or a birthday or holiday gift for family members.

 Have you ever used bleeding tissue paper with your kids or students?
 There really is something magical about it.
 Basically, you use water to make the color bleed from the tissue paper onto your canvas.
 It creates a beautiful effect, and kids absolutely LOVE this art technique.
 My class of kindergarteners was seriously so immersed in their creations with the tissue paper, it could have lasted hours!
 (Not all tissue paper will bleed, so be sure to check before prepping this activity.
+This is a way better activity than just letting your kids sleep on mattress all day.
 I’ve listed the tissue paper we used in the materials list below.)

 After using the bleeding tissue paper technique on our canvases, we then added personalized drawings.
 Each child thought of someone special the artwork would be for and then drew a picture made especially for that person.
 The kids then added all kinds craft supplies around the canvas, making a colorful and fun collage!
 It’s good to raise a creative child according to BBC, find out why.